stevenmirabito/balance-check/README.md

 Or, open the folder in Explorer, hold the `SHIFT` key, and choose "Open Command Prompt Here" from the context menu.

-From that command prompt window, run the following to display the full usage message (replace `64` with `32` if you downloaded the 32-bit version):
+From that command prompt window, run the following to display the full usage message:

 ```
-balance-check64.exe -h
+balance-check.exe -h
 ```

 To configure your Anti-CAPTCHA API key, run the following (replacing `<key>` with your key):